-Your student is considering a summer program at Tufts University.
-Here is what you need to know about Tufts Summer Study.
+Thank you for considering a summer program at Tufts University.
+Here is what you and your student need to know about studying with us.

 |Program||Eligible year of HS Graduation||Credit or Non-Credit|

-How does my student transfer the credit he or she has earned at Tufts?
+How does my student transfer the credit earned at Tufts?